-The tax losses expire from 2031 to 2041.
+The non-capital loss carry-forwards expire from 2031 to 2042.
 The other temporary differences do not expire under current legislation.

 Deferred tax assets have not been recognized in respect of these items because it is not probably that future taxable profit will be available against which the Company can use the benefits.